 - 1/4 teaspoon salt

 - Combine flour and salt in bowl cut in butter with pastry blender until mixture resembles coarse crumbs.
 Stir in enough water with fork just until flour is moistened.

 - Divide dough in half; shape each half into a ball.
 Flatten slightly.
 Wrap 1 ball in plastic food wrap; refrigerate.

 - For 1-crust pie, roll out 1 ball of dough on lightly floured surface into 12-inch circle.
 Fold into quarters.
-Place dough into 9-inch pie pan; unfold dough, pressing firmly against bottom and sides.
+Place dough into 9-inch pie pan; unfold the dough, pressing firmly against the bottom and sides.
 Trim crust to 1/2 inch from edge of pan.
 Crimp or flute edge.
 Fill and bake according to pie recipe directions.

 blueberry pie filling

 - 1/2 teaspoon ground cinnamon

 - 1 Tablespoon lemon juice

 - In a large bowl, combine sugar, flour and cinnamon.

 - Stir in blueberries and spoon or pour into prepared bottom pie crust.